Dhruvjyoti-Bagadthey/Traffic_Classification_/README.md

 SDAE_Code_v2 is the final version of the code in this project.
 Visualizations is the code for visualizing the dataset which was collected in a network section  from  Universidad  Del  Cauca,  Popay`an,  Colombia.

-Authors: Dhruvjyoti Bagadthey, Ons Aouedi, Prof. Kandaraj Piamrat
+Authors: Ons Aouedi, Prof. Kandaraj Piamrat, Dhruvjyoti Bagadthey